メインコンテンツまでスキップ

 Register your dedicated server

 When your dedicated server is created by a local watchdog, it will transition into the "Creating" state.
 During the "Creating" state, the server will start to initialize and load all the necessary assets that it requires to serve a game session.
-During this time, the server is subjected to the creation timeout, which will automatically remove the server when the timeout is exceeded.
+During this time, the server is subjected to the creation timeout, which will automatically remove the server if the timeout is exceeded.

 Once your server has finished loading, and is ready to serve a game session, your server should notify AMS by calling the respective API: